UofTDriv/Group157/README.md

 A program that makes a graph of what you have seen as you search through Wikipedia.
 As you click links in existing articles to new articles it creates a new node for said article on the map.
 ### Features to be implemented (User Stories)
 1. [ ] Type in a subject and click on `Search`: the program will display the page and create a new node.
+(Team Use Case)
-2. [ ] `Click` the links in the page: the program takes you to that page
+2. [ ] Journey UseCase: Display the searched article as the root and be able to `Click` the links in the page: the program will display that page.
+(Denis)
-3. [ ] `Add` a new node for that page, connecting it to the node from which you came.
+3. [ ] The searched article is added as the root node to the Graph of your current journey, any new articles you `click` will be added and linked to the previous node.
+(Zhe Wang)
 4. [ ] As you explore more pages you can see a list of past pages visited but the program also automatically `adds links` between nodes that were not originally connected by traversal.
+(Scott)
-5. [ ] `Save` and `Open` your research journeys at another time by saving your current journey to a human-readable file that can be imported. \
+5. [ ] `Save` and `Open` your research journeys at another time by saving your current journey to a human-readable file that can be imported.
+(Hrunt)

 **(Complexity Requirements already satisfied.
 Additional Features to make the project outstanding)**